-Notwithstanding anything to the contrary set forth in any of the previous filings made by the Company under the Securities Act of 1933, as amended, or the Securities Act of 1934, as amended, that might incorporate future filings, including, but not limited to, this Annual Report on Form 10-K, in whole or in part, the following Executive Compensation Report and the performance graph appearing herein shall not be deemed to be incorporated by reference into any such future filings.
+Notwithstanding anything to the contrary set forth in any of the previous filings made by the Company under the Securities Act of 1933, as amended, or the Securities Act of 1934, as amended, that might incorporate future filings, including, but not limited to, this Proxy Statement, in whole or in part, the following Compensation Committee Report and the performance graph appearing herein shall not be deemed to be incorporated by reference into any such future filings.

-This Executive Compensation Report discusses the Company's executive compensation policies and the basis for the compensation paid to the Company's executive officers, including its Chief Executive Officer, Steven J. Lund, during the fiscal year ended December 31, 1996.
+This Compensation Committee Report discusses the Company's executive compensation policies and the basis for the compensation paid to the Company's executive officers, including its Chief Executive Officer, Steven J. Lund, during the fiscal year ended December 31, 1997.